Mercer County Medical Malpractice Attorney

 The affidavit serves as a way to weed out false or fraudulent claims.
 In Pennsylvania, you also need to hire an expert witness to testify to the defendant’s breach of duty, unless negligence is obvious to a non-expert.
 The expert chosen must be a physician who practices or teaches in the field, who has experience in a related field, and who is of a similar specialty to the defendant.

 At Dallas W. Hartman P.C., we have the connections and resources to hire top experts in the field if necessary to prove your medical malpractice claim.
 We also have the knowledge and experience to excel in and out of the courtroom.
 When you come to us for assistance, we make you our top priority.
-You’ll have an attorney by your side every step of the way.
+You’ll have a Mercer County personal injury attorney by your side every step of the way.
 Start with a free initial evaluation.